Extrememist/dogecoin-python/doc/_sources/usage.txt

 The account API
 -------------------------------------
-More advanced usage of dogecoin allows multiple accounts within one wallet.
+More advanced usage of bitbean allows multiple accounts within one wallet.
 This can be useful if you are writing software for a bank, or simply want to have a clear separation between customers payments.